 Creating a character using simple shapes

-Stories need characters.
-What will these characters look like, though?
-How do we, the creators of story, design them?
+How do we, the creators of stories, design characters for them?

-When designing a character for a story, it’s important to stay consistent so that the character becomes easily recognizable from illustration to illustration.
+When designing a character for a story, it’s important to stay consistent so that the character becomes easily recognizable from one illustration to the next.
 This is one of the challenges of story illustration: consistency.

 The best way to go about creating a consistent character is boiling your character down to very simple shapes—shapes that you can easily imagine from many different angles.
 We want to work with circles, squares, rectangles and triangles and use these shapes to create a sort of basic skeleton for the character.